 Low Pressure Plasma Systems are specialized vacuum system components designed, assembled and operated for the specific process of producing plasma chemistry safely and repeatedly.
+They are the number one choice when it comes to plasma technology for treating large substrate areas or depositing thin films.
+Especially for the latter, good process control and repeatable outcomes are of utmost importance.

 Plasma systems can clean, activate, etch, or coat surfaces in ways not achievable by other surfacing technologies.
 Different types of plasma systems are required for each application, therefore, there are low pressure and atmospheric pressure systems – as well as variations in size and design.
 Learn how each type of plasma system is used.

-In low pressure plasma systems, plasma is generated in an evacuated chamber containing small metered amounts of the desired process gas.
+In low pressure plasma systems, plasma is generated in an evacuated chamber containing small metered amounts of the desired process gas flow.
 This low pressure volume of process gas is then exposed to a source of energy.
 This source of energy dissociates the molecular structure of the gas causing a percentage of the gas to be converted to a chemically reactive state on an atomic level to implement the desired process chemistry to process your part.

 Three-dimensional parts are easily treated.
 Two or more steps can be conducted successively, such as surface cleaning and surface coating, or cleaning, etching, and activating a device.
+Low pressure plasma systems are, thus, particularly interesting for high-tech medical applications (e.g. functionalization of parylene or HMDSO surfaces) or microfluidics.
+These are the fields in which Thierry Corp. has a considerable expertise and vast experience, so check out our low pressure plasma systems.

 Atmospheric plasma systems allow for a truly continuous plasma process.
 The plasma applicator is connected to the supply unit with a flexible umbilical.
 This allows for easy integration into existing robotic controlled manufacturing lines or hand manipulated systems.
 While the plasma cleans and activates the surface, the jet provides an additional cleaning effect by blowing away loose particles.